 Enquiries contact Kirstine Chamberlayne

-There are approximately 20 members in the Thursday Club, all women.
+There are approximately 30 members in the Thursday Club, which is open to all.
 We meet once a fortnight on a Thursday evening in the Upper Room of the church hall.
 The evening begins at 7.30 pm with opening devotions and any announcements.

 We have a varied programme, beginning in September and ending with the AGM in May.
-We aim to cover a variety of topics from looking at different cultures and techniques, e.g. “Origami, The Japanese Art of Paper Folding” to local interests, “Our Northern Heritage” as well as religious, musical and other informative talks.
+We aim to cover a variety of topics from looking at different cultures such as Guatamala, to local interests, ‘Nostalgic Views of the North’ as well as religious, musical and other informative talks.

 All our meetings are open to anyone who wishes to attend and new members are always welcome.

 MethSoc (which is the oldest student Christian society in Durham) has combined with the Anglican student society, to form JAMSoc - Joint Methodist and Anglican Society.
 We welcome members of all Christian denominations.
 We are a close knit and friendly group of Christians who support one another in our spiritual journeys, coming to know God more closely through prayer, meditation, Bible study and discussion held throughout the week.
 We are also involved in community service projects and regularly hold charity events.